Calibrating the Dice loss to handle neural network overconfidence for biomedical image segmentation: Material and methods

-When both classes are present in equal frequency, the error associated with the FP and FN predictions is not biased towards a particular class.
-However, in class imbalanced situations, high precision, low recall solutions are favoured, with over prediction of the dominant class \cite{salehi2017tversky}.
+When both classes are present in equal frequency, the errors associated with the FP and FN predictions are not biased towards a particular class.
+However, in class imbalanced situations, high precision, low recall solutions are favoured, with over-prediction of the dominant class \cite{salehi2017tversky}.
 Combined with an optimisation goal that favours confident predictions, this results in networks producing extremely confident, and often incorrect, predictions of the dominant class in regions of uncertainty.

 To overcome this issue, we reformulate the DSC loss to more heavily penalise overconfident predictions.
 First, we define another equivalent formulation of the $\mathcal{L}_\text{DSC}$, identical in structure to Eq.~(\ref{eq:L_DSC_2}):